GithHayden/IQ-Riddle-Game/README.md

 ![Alt text](https://ak4.picdn.net/shutterstock/videos/16982824/thumb/1.jpg?i10c=img.resize(height:160))

 ### IQ Question Game
-A game that asks player/s to input the answer to IQ based questions.
+A game that asks player/s to input the answer to IQ text based questions.

 ### Game Instructions
 1. Player/s are presented with text that contains the question.